aa2655-svg/ECET-230-001-Group-Project/Design/Design-Decisions.md

 - [x] Have software libraries
 - [x] Have development environment for software
 - [ ] Have breadboards, wires, mechanical elements
+        - Need to complete mechanical elements
 - [ ] Have access to a workbench with appropriate tools
+        - Need access to a workbench